guadalupejara/mi_casita/README.md

 - Designed a dynamic settings form that pre-populates user information from the database, supports updates, and includes a modal for secure account deactivation.

 - Created draggable sticky notes that has customizable fonts, and colors.
-Sticky Note properties stored for future access.
+Sticky Note properties stored for future access and can be added, deleted, and updated in realtime.